 Bio: I’m Sam (they/them pronouns).
 I am a design engineer, researcher, and community organizer for BIPOC in the outdoors.
-I am a PhD Student in Mechanical Engineering at Oregon State University, located on the original homelands of the Mary’s River or Ampinefu Band of Kalapuya.
+In Jan.
+2023, I began my PhD in Mechanical Engineering at Oregon State University, which is located on the original homelands of the Mary’s River or Ampinefu Band of Kalapuya.
 I currently work in the Design Engineering Lab, advised by Professor Andy Dong.
 Before this, I worked at HP Inc. as a senior mechanical design engineer and MEMS process engineer developing HP’s first color MultiJet Fusion 3D printer and 2D inkjet printhead technology, respectively.

-My research examines how social norms like gender govern longstanding design theories, protocols, processes, and technologies over time.
-To address my research questions, I draw from a range of tools: engineering design theory and practice, technofeminist studies, social cognition psychology, design-research, norm-critical design, R.
+My doctoral research examines how social norms govern longstanding design theories, heuristics, processes, and technology outcomes over time.
+To answer my research questions, I integrate interdisciplinary theories and tools from engineering design research, technofeminist studies, qualitative data analysis, patent analysis, social cognition psychology, R.

-This website provides a look into my research practice and work social justice community organizing via Corvallis Climbers of Color, an organization I founded that reduces entrance barriers to the climbing and the outdoors for BIPOC (Black, Indigenous, People of Color).
+This website provides a look into my research practice and community organizing work via Corvallis Climbers of Color, an organization I founded that reduces entrance barriers to climbing and the outdoors for BIPOC (Black, Indigenous, People of Color).
 I have been awarded multiple nationally competitive grants to fund my organization’s mission; you can read more about my work in the ‘Corvallis Climbers of Color’ tab of this website.

-Positionality: I also bring perspectives as a first-gen engineer and graduate student, a non-binary queer living with an acquired mobility disability, child of Chinese and Korean immigrants, and more to my research.
+Positionality: I also bring perspectives as a first-gen engineer and graduate student, which is informed by my identities as a non-binary queer person living with an acquired mobility disability.
+Culturally, I am a product of Chinese and Korean immigrants and was raised to be frugally creative but was privileged to not worry about basic needs.
 These identities ground me and I am honored and privileged to be doing this work because of my amazing support network of friends, family, and community.
 I also have a blog where I write more about my queer Asian and disabled identities, including my recovery following a near-death climbing accident in Summer 2022.

 Contact: kangsa at oregonstate dot edu